-Warman Emergency Response put to the test in simulation - Saskatoon | Globalnews.ca
+Warman emergency response put to the test in simulation - Saskatoon | Globalnews.ca

 READ MORE: Massive emergency response following shooting in Alexandra, Virginia

-She says the mock exercise taught her valuable lessons and a new appreciation.
+She said the mock exercise taught her valuable lessons and a new appreciation.

 “I definitely have a very new appreciation, even more so than I ever did before about what it takes to be in an emergency.
 Even just carrying around a heavy backpack, it takes a lot of energy,” Morrow said.